 The Routines section allows you to define tasks you have to perform regularly.
 The system will generate, automatically and as often as you have set, the actions corresponding to each routine.

 Click the New Routine button to define a new recurring task.

 Write the new task or event in the text box, just as you would normally to collect stuff (you can include both tags and commands).
 The minimum information that must fill in for it to work is the type of frequency and the day on you want it to be done within that frequency.
-Also, you can link a goal and/or an area of responsibility to the task.

 You can define four types of frequency: